davetron5000/wtf-is-a-webpack/markdown/interoperability.md

 approach (often called _opinionated software_).

 I hope it's obvious that Webpack and friends don't fit either of these categories.
-Neither provides an end-to-end solution, but neither is special purpose and focused enough to integration into an arbitrary workflkow.
+Neither provides an end-to-end solution, but neither is special purpose and focused enough to integrate into an arbitrary workflkow.

 Let's explore how we might solve our problems with tools designed around either of these approaches.